Cinnamon bittern: Description

-It is a small bittern at 38 cm length.
+It is a small bittern at 38–41 cm length.
 Possessing a short neck and longish bill, the male is uniformly cinnamon above and buff below.
 The female is similar but her back and crown are brown, and the juvenile is like the female but heavily streaked brown below.
 When surprised on its nest or concerned, it assumes the characteristic attitude of bitterns, termed the on-guard.
 The neck is stretched perpendicularly, bill pointing skyward, while the bird freezes and becomes very hard to see among the surrounding reeds.
+The wingspan measures 49.5 cm, and the bird weighs 89.5–164 g.